top of page

 “After watching the film, I became very emotional and cried for my community,” one survey participant mentioned.

 A decolonial shift is emerging within our community.
-Internal photographers like members of the Rohingyatographer collective offer a gaze that is politically grounded, specific, and resistant, contrasting sharply with Ai Weiwei’s external perspective.
+Internal photographers like members of the Rohingyatographer collective offer a gaze that is politically grounded, specific, and resistant.
+This contrasts sharply with Ai Weiwei’s external perspective.
 While the external gaze emphasises universal flows of humanity, the internal gaze documents precise conditions, systemic failures, and cultural resilience.

 Dimension